 We discussed the topic on several episodes of “Reel Talk: The Customer Insights Show.”
 This article dives into the different types of business growth strategies discussed during those shows.

 What are customer-led business growth strategies?

 Customer-led business growth strategies can happen through customer-led product development.

-“I recognized this need for marketing to span the entire customer journey and not just customer acquisition,” Gia said.
+“I recognized this need for marketing to span the entire customer journey and not just customer acquisition,” said Gia Laudi, of Forget the Funnel on “Reel Talk.”
 “Not just leads, leads, leads, but having an important role in generating revenue for the business.
 And even playing a pivotal role in that post-acquisition.”

 Customer-led growth is the holistic experience that includes the entire customer journey, Gia explained.

 The internal titles of departments and roles vary, and the titles really don’t matter all that much, Gia said.
 “The way I look at that skillset is to communicate value.
 And view it through the lens of the customer.
 That’s something we as marketers have gotten really good at.”

 Gia recounts the story of meeting with a product team, where 10 pieces of paper were taped to the wall.